TheSuperHackers/GeneralsControlBar/ControlBarProZH/ReleaseUnpacked/ReadMe.txt

 + This addon combines well with the Control Bar HD Addon for upscaled icon textures.
   > http://gentool.net/download/controlbar

-+ This addon is self contained and has no dependencies other than the original game.
++ This addon is self contained and has no dependencies other than original Game and GenTool.
   Some features may not work correctly if you have other third party modifications installed.

   The following files MUST not be modified: